vdugeri/cards-against-humanity/docs/api_reference.md

     https://cah-gcs-api.herokuapp.com/api/v1/:type

-> Replace the `type` paramater with the type of expansion packs you need.
+> Replace the `type` parameter with the type of expansion packs you need.
 See [Expansion Pack Types](#expansion-pack-types) to learn which types you can request.

 This returns a **JSON** with the following structure: